ScottW514/terraform-provider-datapower/docs/resources/lunapartition.md

 page_title: "datapower_lunapartition Resource - terraform-provider-datapower"
 subcategory: ""
 description: |-
-  SafeNet Luna HSM partition
+  The SafeNet Luna Network HSM appliance stores the RSA keys in independent partitions.
+The configuration of the Luna HSM partition specifies the partition that the system accesses in the Luna HSM.
   CLI Alias: luna-partition
 ---

 # datapower_lunapartition (Resource)

-SafeNet Luna HSM partition
+The SafeNet Luna Network HSM appliance stores the RSA keys in independent partitions.
+The configuration of the Luna HSM partition specifies the partition that the system accesses in the Luna HSM.
   - CLI Alias: `luna-partition`

 ## Example Usage